Insight.

 Some audiences want immediacy: a visual hit, an emotional cue, something that resonates fast and instinctively.
 Some want to explore: to click, to wander, to test, to discover.

-And some want depth: the context, the data, the story behind the story.
+And some want depth: the context, the data, the story behind the story. ’It’s not about attention span.
+It’s about attention style.

-- and the more we understand that, the better we design.
+The more we understand that, the better we design.

 The most compelling experiences don’t assume a single type of user.
 They’re layered.
 They allow for different speeds, different entry points, and different intentions.
 They make space for the streaker’s glance, the stroller’s curiosity, and the scholar’s focus - without requiring one to become the other.

 This principle is something we often return to at Tomorrowspace, not as a checklist, but as a mindset.
+Designing experiences that engage emotionally, allow for exploration, and reward curiosity.

 Because when something is built with all three in mind, it doesn’t just communicate.
 It connects, on someone’s own terms.